maryash/maryash.github.io/235/projects/project'1/project'1.md

 In order to successfully complete this project, we strongly recommend that you look back to your CSCI 135 coursework for reference.

+**Note:** Do not use namespace std in any of the projects for this class.
+For reasons that will be discussed in class, it is better to not rely on it and get in the habit of using the namespace resolution operator.
+While you may pass some of the gradescope tests even if you're using the namespace, others will fail.

 ---

 ## Task 1: Getting Started with GitHub Classroom